veecode-platform/platform-backstage-plugins/plugins/kubernetes-gpt-analyzer/README.md

 ...
 ```

-> ℹ️ Remember that a shorter interval time can increase the consumption of your KEY API.
+> ℹ️ Remember that a shorter interval time can increase the consumption of your OPENAI API KEY.